-The summer medical student will be involved in a range of qualitative and quantitative research activities and writing projects for our psychosocial and behavioral studies regarding melanoma risk reduction, treatment for melanoma, and genetic testing as related to skin cancer.
-Specifically, the student would assist with synthesizing and identifying key themes from interviews conducted with advanced melanoma patients regarding their experiences with a new drug to treat their disease, and from focus groups conducted with Latinos regarding their attitudes about skin cancer and genetic testing.
-Additionally, the student would assist with quantitative analysis of data regarding sun protection use and decision making among family members of melanoma patients.
+The summer medical student would be involved in a range of qualitative and quantitative research activities and writing projects for our psychosocial and behavioral studies regarding melanoma risk reduction, treatment for melanoma, and genetic testing as related to skin cancer.
+Specifically, the student will assist with patient interviewing, and synthesizing and identifying key themes from interviews conducted with acral melanoma patients regarding their journey toward being diagnosed with this type of cancer.
+In addition, the student will have opportunities to assist with other ongoing research projects in our lab that are at various stages of development.
+Research activities may include creating and managing databases, coding qualitative data, and performing statistical analyses.

-The student would also assist in manuscript development and conference presentations for the research studies described above.
-As such, it is important that the medical student have strong analytic and writing skills, including the ability to synthesize qualitative descriptive narratives, identify recurring thematic patterns, and report key findings in manuscripts intended for publication.
+The student will also assist in manuscript development and conference presentations for the research studies described above.
+As such, it is important that the medical student have strong analytical and writing skills, including the ability to synthesize qualitative descriptive narratives, identify recurring thematic patterns, and reporting of key findings in manuscripts intended for publication.

-This placement provides an excellent opportunity for research career development in a healthcare setting through the development of public health research skills applicable to all areas of medical research.
+This placement provides an excellent opportunity for research career development in a thriving study team through the development of public health research skills applicable to all areas of medical research.
 Opportunities to attend departmental and institutional didactic seminars will also be available.